-The alternatives to a vacuum extraction delivery vary depending on the situation.
-When vacuum extraction is not progressing as it should, the physician must be prepared to quickly move on to a C-section delivery.
-There are certain situations in which forceps can be used in place of vacuum extractors, but they should not be used one after the other.
+When a baby is not progressing with the use of a vacuum extraction, the physician must be prepared to quickly change the plan and move to a C-section delivery.
+There are certain situations in which forceps can be used in place of vacuum extractors, but they should not be used sequentially, one after the other.

 If a vacuum extractor is not resulting in prompt delivery of the baby, the physician must not attempt to use forceps.
-Some conditions that require the baby to be delivered immediately include fetal distress, uterine rupture, and cord prolapse.
-Sometimes physicians fail to perform an emergency C-section when one is required, or they wait too long to perform one.
+In many situations, the physician cannot delay delivery.
+Some conditions that require the baby to be delivered immediately include fetal distress, placental abruption, uterine rupture, and cord prolapse.
+Sometimes, physicians fail to perform an emergency C-section when one is required, or they wait too long to perform one.
 Other times, the C-section may be ordered, but the physician lacks skill in the procedure, or the hospital is ill-equipped for it.
-Delay in performing a C-section can lead to permanent injuries in the baby, such as cerebral palsy (CP) and hypoxic-ischemic encephalopathy (HIE).
+Delay in performing a C-section can cause a baby to suffer a permanent brain injury from, such as hypoxic-ischemic encephalopathy (HIE).
+This can result in developmental delays and cerebral palsy (CP).

 Forceps may be used instead of vacuum extractors in certain instances, such as the following: